alyhyawyosama/Data_mining/README.md

 Explore various similarity algorithms, understanding how they measure the similarity between data points.
 Assignments in this section focus on applying these algorithms to relevant datasets.

 ## 5. Clustering Algorithms
-Dive into clustering algorithms to group similar data points together.
-This section includes assignments related to the implementation and analysis of clustering algorithms.
+clustering algorithms to group similar data points together.
+This section includes assignments related to the implementation and analysis of clustering algorithms .

 ## 6. Kaggle Certificate
 This section showcases my Kaggle certificate, highlighting achievements in data cleaning and Pandas.